|

 anything at the Island?" she asked.
 She thought the Atgrav

-cavitation effect in the air was interesting.
-She had already
+cavitation effect in the air was interesting and was already

 86.